AmbiqMicroFAEs/am1815_spi_apollo3/README.md

 "am1815_spi_apollo3"

+Can be compiled and tested under Keil MDK Community edition

 Project description:
 The basic functionality of the AM1815 is presented in this example.
 The RTC enters sleep mode and leaves it periodically every 3 seconds using the external interrupt EXTI input.
 The extern XTAL is used as the main oscillator.
 Current time is printed over the UART.
 The IOM/DMA is used to communicate with the RTC.